You are excited about finally starting your small business blog.

 Does this sound familiar?

-Done correctly, a business blog is a great way to engage existing clients, and connect with new ones.
+Done correctly, a small business blog is a great way to engage existing clients, and connect with new ones.
 But doing it wrong can result in wasted time and effort, or worst still, the loss of customers and your reputation.

 There is so much more to blogging than meets the eye.
 Whether you are struggling with your business blog, or if you intend to start one soon, here’s a list of eight blogging mistakes to avoid.